 He has authored a number of books, including Creative Strategy: Reconnecting Business and Innovation (Wiley, 2010), Handbook of Management and Creativity (Edward Elgar, 2014), Strategy Pathfinder (3rd edition, Wiley, 2017) and A New History of Management (Cambridge University Press, 2017).
 His most popular book Strategy Builder (Wiley, 2015), and the associated "strategicplan.com" app, shows how the most effective way to develop a strategy is to visualize it.
 His work has also been published in the Academy of Management Learning & Education, Academy of Management Perspectives, Business Horizons, Deusto Harvard Business Review, Long Range Planning, Organization, Organization Studies and Tsinghua Business Review.
 His recent article ‘Unfreezing change as three steps’ (with T. Bridgman & K. Brown) was awarded Human Relations’ Best Paper for 2016 and has been downloaded over 125,000 times.

-Stephen teaches strategy and entrepreneurship on the undergraduate and MBA programs at Victoria and has also taught at ENPC Paris, EHTP Casablanca, Peking University, Melbourne Business School, Stockholm University, Trinity College Dublin, Tsinghua University and Warwick Business School.
+Stephen teaches strategy and entrepreneurship on the undergraduate and MBA programs at Victoria University of Wellington and has also taught at ENPC Paris, EHTP Casablanca, Peking University, Melbourne Business School, Stockholm University, Trinity College Dublin, Tsinghua University and Warwick Business School.
 In addition, Stephen has developed executive courses for and advised a range of public and private sector organizations, including Philips, HSBC, The Commerce Commission, The Financial Times, and ANZ.

 In 2014, Stephen was named New Zealand’s first Academic Fellow of the International Council of Management Consulting Institutes; in 2015, he was elected Academic Representative-at-Large for the Strategic Management Society; and, in 2016 he was elected co-Chair of the Critical Management Studies division of the Academy of Management.

 PhD, Warwick Business School, UK (1999)